APSUCyberClub/Raspberry-Pi-Workshop-2024/README.md

-# Raspberry-Pi-Workshop-2024
+# Raspberry Pi Workshop 2024

-This repository hosts all the necessary documentation required for the Raspberry Pi Workshop hosted by the Austin Peay Cybersecurity Club in April 2024.
+Welcome to the Raspberry Pi Workshop 2024 hosted by the Austin Peay Cybersecurity Club!
+This repository contains all the instructions and necessary documentation to set up a Pwnagotchi with a Raspberry Pi Zero.